barotto/IBMulator/README.md

 Key bindings can be customized: see [Keymaps](#keymaps) for more info.

-You can specify the device to use with `[tts]:gui_dev` for the GUI and `[tts]:guest_dev` for the guest OS, with the following values:
+You can specify the device to use with `[tts]:dev` with the following values:
- * `synth` to use a voice synthesizer.
+ * `synth` to use the default voice synthesizer for your system (SAPI on Windows, eSpeak on Linux).
+ * `sapi` to use the SAPI interface (Windows only).
+ * `nvda` to use the NVDA Controller Client API (Windows only).
+ * `espeak` to use the eSpeak library (Linux only).
  * `file` to redirect voice text to an external file.

+If the TTS device is configured with `nvda`, the NVDA program must be running before launching IBMulator.
+If NVDA cannot be found SAPI will be used instead.
+The minimum NVDA supported version is 2024.1

-For the synthesizer, IBMulator will use the SAPI 5 interface on Windows and the eSpeak NG library on Linux.
-Be sure to have voices installed and configured for your system.
+For SAPI and eSpeak be sure to have voices installed and configured for your system.
 You can specify the voice to use with the `[tts]:voice` parameter.
 With SAPI you can use either a voice name string or a voice number; with eSpeak only a voice name is accepted.
 To use the default system voice specify the value `default` or leave it empty.
 To get the list of available voices leave the setting empty and search IBMulator's log file for TTS, SAPI, or eSpeak related messages.